zzolo/srccon-data/2015/mpls_guide.md

 2.7miles<br />
 1315 Tyler Street Northeast<br />

-Perhaps the most picturesuqe brewery in Minneapolis.
+There are [many breweries](http://mnbeer.com/breweries/) in Minneapolis, but this one is perhaps the most picturesuqe.
 Great german-inspired beer, outdoor games, music, and usually have food trucks.

 ##### Peace Coffee
 <a href='http://www.peacecoffee.com/locations/wonderland-park'>http://www.peacecoffee.com/locations/wonderland-park</a><br />